-We have begun accepting checks but we do not take credit cards or debit cards for payments called in to our office or for in person-payments at our office, but not if by mail or e-mail.
+Yes.
+We have begun accepting checks.
+We also now accept major credit card and debit cards for payments called in to our office or for in person-payments at our office, but not if by mail or e-mail.
 If you mail your payment to us, please send a money order, check or cashiers check.
 Do not send cash through the mail.
 Be sure to write your name and citation number on your check, money order or cashier’s check so we can credit it properly.
 If you mail payment and want a receipt, you should enclose a stamped self-addressed envelope with your payment.

 Have any necessary repairs done so your lights are working, then bring your car to show us that your lights are working prior to your court date.
 If you do this, we will give you a repair receipt and you will not owe a fine or costs on this charge.
 You cannot do this after your court date.

 In Berry Hill City Hall in the blueish-grey building that says "City of Berry Hill" at 698 Thompson Lane (across from the Pepsi plant, in between Calypso Cafe and Woodlawn Cemetery).
 There is a large statue of a bear in front of our building.
 We’re only a couple blocks from 100 Oaks Mall and are located at the corner of Thompson Lane and East Iris Drive.
 You are welcome to park in our free parking lot on East Iris Drive next to our building.

 We are allowed to change your court date once, upon your request, if we are notified in advance that you need to change the date.
 Call 615/292-5531 to reschedule your court date.
 Do not call us to reschedule after court has begun.
 We cannot reschedule if you MISS your court date, so please notify us in advance if tit’s necessary for you to reschedule from your original court date.
 Remember, we can only reschedule it once at your request.

 No. You only may talk to the Judge about your citation during your appearance in open court on your assigned court day.